best kept

 so we share the same goal!
 And my tapes are reviewed rather often in zines

 and on websites.
-Of course some very hostile reviews can happen, but its
+Of course some very hostile reviews can happen, but it’s

 normal, and bands and musicians generally look for the most widespread feedback

 possible, either positive or negative.
-Thats why they are glad to work
+That’s why they are glad to work

 with me, especially when they have never released anything before.